Elena Botts v. Johns Hopkins University

 Seattle, WA 98111

-A Request for Exclusion must include (1) your name, mailing address, and telephone number; and (2) a statement substantially to the effect that: “I request to be excluded from the Settlement Class in the matter of Elena Botts v.
+A Request for Exclusion must have included (1) your name, mailing address, and telephone number; and (2) a statement substantially to the effect that: “I request to be excluded from the Settlement Class in the matter of Elena Botts v.
 Johns Hopkins University.”
-All Requests for Exclusion as a Class Member part of the Second Group of Additional Students must be postmarked no later than July 1, 2024.
-If you exclude yourself from the Litigation, you will NOT be allowed to object to the Settlement.
+All Requests for Exclusion as a Class Member part of the Second Group of Additional Students must have been postmarked no later than July 1, 2024.
+If you excluded yourself from the Litigation, you will NOT be allowed to object to the Settlement.

 The deadline for the first group of Additional Students to opt out of the Settlement was November 13, 2023.
 The deadline for Class Members to opt out of the Settlement during phase one was on March 18, 2023.
 If you were a Class Member in phase one or the first group of Additional Students and did not postmark your exclusion request by the established deadlines, you were included in the settlement.